-The polyfoam base of Saatva Mattress provides great support to the mattress.
-And the attached polyfoam edges ensure the mattress stays in shape.
+The base of the Saatva Mattress offers support to the mattress.
+And the attached edges ensure the mattress stays in shape.

 This is the “soft” side of the mattress.

-This comfort layer is made out of 2-inch polyfoam.
-Its main jobs are to allow for a better airflow and act as a transition to the next layer.
-Both of which it does well.
+This comfort layer increases airflow and acts as a transition to the next layer.

-This support layer of the mattress is made from high density polyfoam.
-It has a quick response to pressure.
-And it provides great support whichever side you are sleeping on.
+This supportive mattress layer is made from high density poly foam with a quick response to pressure.
+It provides support regardless of which side you sleep on.

-This layer is made from the same copper infused memory foam as the top layer of the mattress.
-The only difference is, instead of being 3-inches thick this layer is 1-inch thick.
-This takes away the sinking effect yet still provides some of the contouring.
+This layer is made from the same copper-infused memory foam as the soft layer of the mattress, but is 1-inch thick.
+This reduces the sinking effect yet provides some contouring still.

 This is the “firm” side of the mattress.